 Can my employer fire me for filing a workers’ compensation claim for an aggravated pre-existing condition?

 No, it is illegal for a Florida employer to fire an injured employee because they filed for workers’ compensation benefits.
-Be sure to tell your workers’ compensation attorney about this kind of retaliation.
+Be sure to tell your Florida workers’ compensation attorney about this kind of retaliation.